KpwnZ/Bug-report-feature-request-for-SimpleLS-2/README.md

 - [x] Better AOD battery life.
 - [ ] Better burning in protection.
 - [ ] Show battery infomation with AOD mode.
-- [ ] More unit of measurement for Step Count Widget.
+- [x] More unit of measurement for Step Count Widget.
+- [ ] Quick unlock for devices with FaceID.
 ### Support
 - [ ] NextUp support.